archerImagine/Source_archerimagine.github.io/README.md

 * Check any thing which can be integrated with static blog.
 Some research on this area.
 * The blog should be mobile Friendly.
 * It should have some email subscription and rss feeds.
+* Integrate some comments system on the static blog.